 Book metadata and keywords might seem scary, but they’re really only the words and phrases that you use to describe yourself and your book.
 Your book metadata will consist of basic things such as your title, author name, author bio, book description, publication date, etc. Keywords are one or more words used to indicate the content of your book.
-Simply put, metadata and keywords are what make your book appear when a reader goes looking for a specific thing, whether that thing is a book or not.
+Simply put, metadata and keywords are what make your book appear when a reader goes looking for a specific thing online, whether that thing is a book or not.

 Search engines use metadata as an information retrieval system to connect searchers with content and products more efficiently than ever before.
 To search engines, all words have a value, and keywords and phrases have even more value still.
 Your task is to strategically select keywords that best describe your book and place them in the right spots around the web.
-If your book is about the best hiking spots in Colorado and someone types that into their browser, they may not have known they were looking for a book specifically, but if you’re using the right keywords and your book is displayed as a resource to that user, you could potentially make a sale for being in the right place at the right time.
+If your book is about the best hiking spots in Colorado and someone types that into their web browser, they may not have known they were looking for a book specifically, but if you’re using the right keywords and your book is displayed as a resource to that user, you could potentially make a sale just for being in the right place at the right time.

 Creating good book metadata takes an initial time investment but once it’s done, you’ll have a great marketing tool that helps you sell books.
 You can set it and forget it, until it’s time to update.
 Creating a list of relevant and targeted keywords and phrases enables you to write a keyword-rich author bio and book description to give the search engines reason to bring attention to your book when users search for those words or phrases in particular.